 When There Is Not Enough Time To Carve Props With Foam Cutting Tools

-It’s almost Halloween.
-The deadline is too tight.
-(How many times have you heard that before?)
-Your options are limited, so let’s look at 3D printing.
-Many times, large format 3D printing is your only option for getting props produced on time when faced with scary deadlines.
+When the deadline is tight, your options are limited, but it’s okay: there is 3D printing.
+Many times, large format 3D printing is your only option for getting props and things produced on time when faced with scary deadlines.

 And if a giant Frankenstein or Darth Maul is your thing, look no further.
 3D design and modeling software lets you bring to life any spine-chilling, super-sized creature you can imagine.
 Size has no boundaries, and the Massivit 1800 can print up to 6 feet high… for a single part.